Bedfordshire Police Headquarters

 Recommendations of our July 2021 interim report

-In July 2021, we published an interim report on our initial findings and recommendations.
+In July 2021, we published an interim report – inspection into how effectively the police engage with women and girls on initial findings and recommendations.
 This was to inform work on the Government’s revised tackling VAWG strategy.

 The interim report was based mainly on our review of evidence from our previous inspections and from our consultations with experts